haaris272k/Rapid-inputs/README.md

 -> The main goal is to give input as a name of any place starting with the same alphabet assigned to the player.

 -> CPU will also choose a place starting with the ending letter of the guess made by the player.
-   (CPU will always be 100% efficent)
+   (CPU will always be 100% efficient)

 -> The player should give an input before the timer goes off else the game will get over and no points will be awarded.